howest-mct/2021-2022-projectone-Jinlei2000/readme.md

 I am an MCT student from Howest in Kortrijk, Belgium.

-My project is a smart trash can using a Raspberry Pi.
-Its purpose is to easily keep track of how much trash is produced over a period of time.
+My project is a **Smart garbage** using a Raspberry Pi.
+Its purpose is to easily keep **track of how much trash is produced** over a period of time.
 When the bin is full, the garbage collector can be notified.

 The smart trash can is intended for city staff/businesses who can efficiently empty their trash cans because they can see which trash cans are full.

-Feed the can, man.
+**Feed the can, man.
 Keep track of your consumed waste with Smart Garbage.
 Green city, clean city, my dream city.
-Keep track of your consumed waste with Smart Garbage.
+Keep track of your consumed waste with Smart Garbage.**

 ### Sensors/Actuators